markshapiro/photofi/README.md

 1) enters event like regular customer

-2) connects to wireless lan card (FlashAir™) network containing camera photos
+2) connects to wireless card network containing camera photos

 3) lists all photos and selects photos he wants to upload